smabuk/ConsoleGames/README.md

 	- challenge

 ### Options
 	-p | --play              Play the game
+	-d | --dict  <filename>  Specify a dictionary
+	                         <filename> should be a file with valid words - 1 per line
 	-t | --timer <secs>      Set the countdown timer length in seconds (default 180) -v | --verbose           Display valid paths as you type the words

 ---
 ## Q-Less